The Best Kristen Stewart Movies And How To Watch Them

 Camp X-Ray details the unusual bond shared by Amy Cole (Kristen Stewart), a guard at the Guantanamo Bay detention center, and Ali Amir (Peyman Moaadi), a detainee at the infamous military prison.
 Over the course of the movie, the two begin to trust and care for another, moving beyond their roles as guard and prisoner.

-Stream Camp X-Ray on AMC+ (Amazon add-on).
+Stream Camp X-Ray on AMC+ (Amazon Add-On). (opens in new tab)

 Rent/Buy Camp X-Ray on Amazon. (opens in new tab)

-This is all barely beginning to scratch the surface of the best Kristen Stewart movies as there are countless others that should be seen by all.
-Who knows, maybe Stewart’s upcoming Princess Diana biographical drama, Spencer, will earn a spot on this list upon its release.
-And while it is not yet known when that film will make its debut, there are currently plenty 2021 new movie releases to hold us over in the meantime.
+This barely scratches the surface of the best Kristen Stewart movies.
+And while it is not yet known what the future holds for the Oscar nominated actor, there are currently plenty of 2022 new movie releases to hold us over while we wait for the latest.